pssc92/Cumulus-Bootcamp/README.md

 # Cumulus-Bootcamp
-Ansible scripts used in the Cumulus Linux bootcamp
+Ansible scripts used in the Cumulus Linux bootcamp.